-And the thing he wanted to do was open a rice restaurant in London.
+And the thing he wanted to do was open a paella restaurant in London.

 It’s all cooked on wide, ironcast pans over a wood fire, to make sure it all cooks completely evenly.
 The dishes are brought directly to the table so people can share them, then scrape up the crust on the bottom of the pan (aka the ‘socarrat’).
 Each pan is then acid-washed each night, so as to make it as sparklingly pristine as possible for the next day.

 Oh, and the bar.
 It’s called Albufera, and it’s an absolute beauty.
 The space is steeped in rich textures, with elegant chandeliers, and comfortable padded seating that you sink right into.
 On the menu, you’ll find cocktails ranging from refreshing number like the La Perla (Vodka, chambered, raspberry, cranberry) and the Brisa (gin, apricot liqueur, watermelon & passionfruit, lavendar), alongside some smokier concoctions such as the Oaxaca (mezcal, orange peel oil, chocolate bitters), and the Velvet Old Fashioned, which includes Ximenez sherry, and is smoked over apple wood chips.

 Just be warned: there is no rice pudding.

 NOTE: Arros QD is open seven days a week.
 You can find out more, and make a booking at the website right HERE.